HEART OF GRACE SCHOOL

-"Breaking the cycle of poverty through education"
+"Breaking the cycle of poverty through education in Liberia"

 Heart of Grace School functions on our daily low cost fees payment system that offers underserved parents and students a unique model of acquiring quality education no matter their economic or social status in society, thereby making education available, accessible, affordable and attainable for the Liberian Child.